 A psilocybin session as therapy

-We have known for some time that psilocybin is a strong supportive agent during therapy.
-In most cases, psilocybin is used during psychedelic sessions for complaints such as depression, low self-esteem, addiction and various anxiety complaints.
-Among psychedelics, psilocybin is the all-rounder.
-Dosing this psychedelic is often easier than others such as ayahuasca and the trip does not last unnecessarily long as can happen with LSD.
-Even without complaints, sessions with psilocybin are possible to stimulate creativity and spirituality.
-In this article we explain how psilocybin works and why it can be used as a therapeutic tool.
+We've known for some time that psilocybin is a powerful adjunct to therapy.
+Psilocybin is most often used during psychedelic sessions to treat symptoms such as depression, low self-esteem, addiction, and various anxiety disorders.
+Among psychedelics, psilocybin is a true all-rounder.
+Dosing this psychedelic is often easier than with others like ayahuasca, and the trip doesn't last unnecessarily long, as can happen with LSD.
+Even without symptoms, sessions with psilocybin can stimulate creativity and spirituality.
+In this article, we explain how psilocybin works and why it can be used as a therapeutic tool.

 Psilocybin is converted to psilocin

-Magic mushrooms, truffles, psilohuasca and psiloflora all contain psilocybin/psilocin and fall under the group of hallucinogens.
-Mushrooms and magic truffles contain the same active substances in approximately the same proportions.
-The effects vary and depend on your personal sensitivity, character, mood, the drug and the dose.
-The active substances psilocin and psilocybin are very similar to the body's own serotonin (the neurotransmitter).
-Our body converts psilocybin into psilocin after ingestion.
-Psilocin fits on the serotonin receptor, called the 5HT2a receptor.
-The higher stimulation of the receptors causes the effects of magic mushrooms.
-The degree of effects are divided into different trip levels.
+Magic mushrooms, truffles, psilohuasca, and psiloflora all contain psilocybin/psilocin and fall under the category of hallucinogens.
+Magic mushrooms and truffles contain the same active ingredients in roughly the same proportions.
+The effects vary and depend on your personal sensitivity, personality, mood, the substance, and the dose.
+The active ingredients psilocin and psilocybin are very similar to the body's own serotonin (the neurotransmitter).
+After ingestion, our body converts psilocybin into psilocin.
+Psilocin binds to the serotonin receptor, called the 5HT2a receptor.
+The increased stimulation of these receptors produces the effects of magic mushrooms.
+The degree of effects is divided into different three levels.

 Trip level 1

 During trip level 1, the negative feelings of serotonin depression disappear.
-Because the communication of the hemispheres of the brain changes, music will sound deeper, colors will become brighter and the environment will become more tangible.
+Because the communication between the brain hemispheres changes, music sounds deeper, colors become brighter, and the environment becomes more tangible.
 All your senses are open.
-During this phase one is more open and socially engaged and you begin to become open and honest with others and yourself.
+During this phase, you are more open and socially engaged, and you begin to be open and honest with others and yourself.

 Trip level 2

-Brighter perception of colors, visuals such as the movement and “breathing” of objects, walls, etc. With closed eyes, 2-dimensional patterns can be observed.
+A more vivid perception of colors, visuals such as the movement and "breathing" of objects, walls, etc. With closed eyes, two-dimensional patterns can be perceived.
 Due to changes in short-term memory, the user experiences continuous distracting thought patterns, alternating with extreme focus.
-The natural filter in the brain is bypassed, which increases creativity, among other things.
-During this phase, cross-connections can already be discovered.
-Cross-connections about, for example, why certain things happen and how you can deal with them.
+The brain's natural filter is bypassed, which, among other things, increases creativity.
+During this phase, one can already begin to discover interconnections.
+Interconnections, for example, about why certain things happen and how to deal with them.

 Trip level 3

-Very clearly visible visuals, everything seems bent or distorted.
-Patterns can be seen on walls, objects, faces, etc. Mild hallucinations, such as the effect of flowing rivers in wood grains or other structures.
-Some confusion of the senses, for example seeing sound as color, etc. Time distorts, making everything seem to take place in the “now”.
-From this level it is already possible to connect with the subconscious brain, while it can still be controlled very well.
-There may be fears in the subconscious that cause stress without people consciously realizing it.
-This level is useful to combat those fears from the subconscious.
-Fears often come from the past and/or the future.
-These fears are not realistic at the moment and acceptance is possible during this trip level.
+Very clearly perceptible visuals; everything seems warped or distorted.
+Patterns can be seen on walls, objects, faces, etc. Mild hallucinations occur, such as the effect of flowing rivers in wood grain or other textures.
+Some sensory confusion occurs, for example, perceiving sound as color, etc. Time distorts, making everything seem to take place in the "now."
+From this level onward, it is already quite possible to connect with the subconscious mind, while still being very easily controlled.
+Fears that cause stress can reside in the subconscious without conscious awareness.
+This level is useful for combating these fears from the subconscious.
+Fears often originate from the past and/or the future.
+These fears are not real in the present, and acceptance is possible during this triple level.

 Trip level 4

 Strong hallucinations, such as objects morphing into other objects.
-Perception of the ego fades, for example objects can start talking to you or you feel contradictory things at the same time.
-Some loss of reality, time becomes an incomprehensible concept.
-Possible experience of out-of-body experience.
-Mixing stimuli from different senses.
-Because of the loss of ego and therefore the loss of self-protection, one is harsh but honest about oneself during this phase.
+Perception of the ego fades; for example, objects may start talking to you, or you may experience contradictory feelings simultaneously.
+Some loss of reality occurs; time becomes an incomprehensible concept.
+Possible out-of-body experiences (OOBs).
+Mixing of stimuli from different senses.
+Due to the loss of the ego and the resulting loss of self-protection, people are harsh but honest with themselves during this phase.
 Problems can be addressed and given a place.
-The connection with the subconscious is very high at this trip level, which means that a lot can be learned about who someone is, while it seems as if it is someone else because of the loss of ego.
+The connection with the subconscious is very strong at this triple level, allowing for a great deal to be learned about who someone is, even though it seems as if it is someone else due to the loss of the ego.

 Trip level 5

-Total loss of visual connection with reality, senses no longer work in the “normal” way.
-A total loss of ego.
-Users feel themselves merging with space, other objects or the universe.
-The loss of reality becomes so bad that it is difficult to explain or put into words.
-This level differs from the other levels in that the actual universe in which things are located ceases to exist.
-During this phase there is absolutely no control possible from the ego.
-The connection with the subconscious is now maximum.
+A complete loss of visual connection with reality occurs; the senses no longer function as "normal."
+A complete loss of ego.
+Users feel themselves merging with space, other objects, or the universe.
+The loss of reality becomes so profound that it's difficult to explain or articulate.
+This level differs from the other levels in that the actual universe in which things exist ceases to exist.
+During this phase, the ego can no longer control anything.
+The connection with the subconscious is now maximal.
 There's nothing to hide.
-It is, as it were, a dream that cannot be influenced by yourself.
-This phase can give you insights in an initially incomprehensible way.
-Level 5 trippers often call the trip experiences mystical, the most beautiful experience of their lives or frightening.
-Control freaks in particular find it scary at first.
-It is not wise to do this without experience with psychedelics.
+It's like a dream, uncontrollable by yourself.
+This phase can offer insights in a way that might seem incomprehensible at first.
+Level 5 trippers often call their experiences mystical, the most beautiful experience of their lives, or even frightening.
+Control freaks, in particular, find it frightening at first.
+It's not advisable to undertake this without prior experience with psychedelics.

 Changes play a key role

-Apart from the subjective psychedelic experience, it is actually healthy changes that play an important role.
-Psychedelics such as psilocybin enable us to make new (brain) connections and this is often linked to gaining new insights.
-These new connections can cause us to think differently and teach ourselves new patterns.
-If the new patterns are healthier patterns, we benefit from better physical and mental health.
-So always try to investigate which healthy changes can help you further.
+Beyond the subjective psychedelic experience, it's healthy changes that play a significant role.
+Psychedelics like psilocybin allow us to create new (brain) connections, and this is often linked to new insights.
+These new connections can lead to different thinking and the acquisition of new patterns.
+If these new patterns are healthier, we benefit from improved physical and mental health.
+So always try to explore which healthy changes can help you further.

 More BDNF from psychedelics

-Because psychedelics such as psilocin (from truffles) stimulate the 5-HT2a receptor, BDNF is released.
-When the body releases more BDNF, it flips the switch on a series of genes that grow brand new brain cells, nerve cells, and connections.
-Even slightly higher BDNF ensures that you learn faster, remember better, age more slowly and your brain quickly rearranges the connections with the different parts of the brain and body.
+Because psychedelics like psilocin (from truffles) stimulate the 5-HT2A receptor, BDNF is released.
+When the body releases more BDNF, it flips a switch on a series of genes that grow brand-new brain cells, nerve cells, and a number of connections.
+Even higher levels of BDNF help you learn faster, remember better, age more slowly, and your brain quickly rearranges its connections with different parts of the brain and body.

-BDNF also increases the plasticity of your brain.
-When your brain cells become damaged or encounter a stressful situation, BDNF protects them and helps them come back stronger.
-The neural pathways become more flexible rather than broken down, which could explain why higher levels of BDNF are associated with warding off depression.
+BDNF also increases your brain's plasticity.
+When your brain cells are damaged or encounter a stressful situation, BDNF protects them and helps them bounce back stronger.
+The neural pathways become more flexible instead of broken down, which could explain why higher BDNF levels are associated with fighting off depression.

 Lower activity of the DMN

-The Default Mode Network (DMN) includes brain areas in the cortex that are normally active during rest and are involved in remembering events, social and emotional judgment, and planning for the future.
-Reducing the activity of the DMN ensures that the sense of time disappears and people live more in the here and now.
+The Default Mode Network (DMN) encompasses areas of the cortex that are normally active during rest and are involved in remembering events, social and emotional judgment, and future planning.
+Reducing DMN activity leads to a loss of sense of time and a greater focus on the here and now.
 This means that worries and fears about the future disappear.

-Lower activity of the DMN ensures a lower stress level and therefore a lower cortisol level.
-Low cortisol ensures that the body can use its self-healing qualities, which can combat diseases and inflammation.
-Thanks to the reduced inflammation levels, more serotonin is released, which in turn produces more BDNF, while also reducing anxiety and depression.
+Lower DMN activity leads to lower stress levels and, consequently, lower cortisol levels.
+Low cortisol allows the body to utilize its self-healing abilities, helping to combat illness and inflammation.
+Thanks to reduced inflammation, more serotonin is released, which in turn increases BDNF, while also reducing anxiety and depression.
+Learn more about how psilocybin works by clicking the button:

 Less ego

-Psychedelics in higher doses ensure that the ego is put on the back burner.
-The ego wants to be fed with more and more, and often unhealthy things.
-The ego makes us restless and anxious as self-preservation is the ego's greatest goal.
-Without an ego we will not survive, but an overactive ego causes separation, loneliness and addictions.
+Psychedelics in higher doses cause the ego to become depressed.
+The ego craves to be fed with ever more, often unhealthy, things.
+The ego makes us restless and anxious, as self-preservation is its primary goal.
+Without it, we won't survive, but an overactive ego leads to separation, loneliness, and addiction.

 Pent-up emotions

-It often happens that during a session emotions that have been blocked for a long time are released.
-It is precisely the release of this “old pain” that releases emotional blockages and sometimes psychosomatic complaints and allows the energy to flow again.
-It can sometimes feel liberating to feel everything that passes by without inhibition.
+It often happens that emotions that have been blocked for a long time are released during a session.
+Letting go of this "old pain" releases emotional blockages and sometimes even psychosomatic complaints, allowing energy to flow again.
+It can sometimes feel liberating to experience everything that comes your way without inhibition.

 Exposure therapy

-In a number of cases, for example PTSD, exposure therapy can be combined with a lower dose of psychedelics.
-Psychedelics biochemically provide a state of satisfaction and reduce sadness and anxiety.
-This state of mind, in combination with telling and reliving the trauma, ensures that the emotional link with the trauma can change to something that arouses less fear.
+In some cases, such as PTSD, exposure therapy can be combined with a lower dose of psychedelics.
+The psychedelics biochemically induce a state of contentment, reducing sadness and anxiety.
+This state of mind, combined with recounting and reliving the trauma, can help shift the emotional connection to the trauma to something less anxiety-provoking.

 Even better results

-With trip therapy we look beyond just what psychedelics can do for health.
-Using the insights for healthy changes offers a long-term solution.
-Good preparation with a focus on health and healthy changes ensures a better result.
-Improved health also ensures a better psychedelic session.
-That is why it is wise to balance the neurotransmitters in the brain in advance.
-The intake for trip therapy includes a questionnaire so that we can personally advise you on how to get the most out of your session.
+In trip therapy, we look beyond just the health benefits of psychedelics.
+Using these insights to foster healthy changes offers a long-term solution.
+Proper preparation, focusing on health and healthy changes, leads to better results.
+Improved health also leads to a more effective psychedelic session.
+Therefore, it's wise to balance the brain's neurotransmitters beforehand.
+The trip therapy intake includes a questionnaire, allowing us to provide personalized advice to help you get the most out of your session.